 Most people, if asked, can name someone who has positively impacted their lives.
 That person could be a parent, another family member, a teacher, a coach, or someone else entirely.
 Human beings are, for the most part, social creatures.
 As a result, we all have an impact on the people around us, sometimes without even realizing it.

 I come from a large family, so I guess it's not surprising that my family has had a major influence on my life.
 This influence is reflected in my keychain collection.
-There are a number of keychains that have ended up in my collection because they reminded me of someone I care about.
-Below are photos of a sampling of these keychains, along with some background information explaining who they remind me of and why.
+There are a number of keychains that have ended up in my collection because they reminded me of someone I know and care about.
+Below is a sampling of some of these keychains, along with the necessary background information explaining who the keychains remind me of and why.

 My Mom:

-The house shaped keychain in the top corner was the logo for the So-Fro chain of fabric stores.
-The design is made to look like bolts of fabric that are stacked to form the shape of a house.
+The house shaped keychain in the top corner features the logo for the So-Fro chain of fabric stores.
+The design was made to look like bolts of fabric, stacked into the shape of a house.
 My mom likes to sew, and she frequented this store a lot when I was a kid.
-At the time there really wasn't much there to hold my interest, unless I was helping my mom pick out fabric for my Halloween costume, and I'd frequently get bored on these shopping trips.
-I think the store chain eventually went out of business.
+At the time, there really wasn't much there to hold my interest, unless I was helping my mom pick out fabric for my Halloween costume, and I'd frequently get bored on these shopping trips.
+I think this store chain eventually went out of business.

 My mom, like her father before her, is also a fan of the Philadelphia Phillies baseball team.
-Philadelphia sports teams have earned a reputation of not being very good, so being a fan takes real dedication.
-And although my mom isn't as hardcore as some of the fans I've seen on the local news, she wears her Phillies baseball cap with pride.
+Philadelphia sports teams have developed a reputation for not being very good, so being a fan takes real dedication.
+And though my mom isn't as hardcore as some fans I've seen on the local news, she wears her Phillies baseball cap with pride.

 Also pictured is a St. Anthony keychain.
-St. Anthony is the patron saint that Catholics are supposed to pray to when they need to find something they've lost.
-The prayer, 'Dear St. Anthony, please come around.
-Something's lost and can't be found,' is one that my mom uses frequently, and according to her the prayer actually works.
-Although I don't seem to have the same luck with it that she does.
+St. Anthony is the patron saint that Catholics are supposed to pray to when trying to find something they've lost.
+The prayer, "Dear St. Anthony, please come around, something's lost and can't be found," is one that my mom uses frequently.
+And according to her, it actually works, though I don't seem to have the same luck with it that she does.

 My Dad:

 I'm not sure why my dad has an interest in carousel horses.
 Maybe he appreciates them as art objects.
-Or maybe he's impressed by the craftsmanship that went into creating the older carousel figures.
-In any case, this carousel horse keychain makes me think of my dad.
+Or maybe he's impressed with the craftsmanship that went into creating older carousel figures.
+At any rate, this carousel horse keychain makes me think of my dad.

 Dad is also a fan of the comic strip Peanuts.
 His favorite Peanuts characters are Snoopy and Woodstock.